 - Allow workers to work closer to electricity wires.

 Who is qualified to work on Tiger Tails?

-Tiger tails can only be worked on by a fully qualified level 2 electrician or an electrical network operator.
+Tiger tails can only be worked on by an electrical network operator like Ausgrid or through a fully qualified level 2 ASP electrician that is working on behalf of an energy operator.
 Because overhead powerlines are extremely dangerous, only accredited professionals are permitted to work with tiger tails.
 The level 2 electrician knows how to securely manipulate the wires, whether repairing or installing them.
 It is critical that an unskilled expert avoids working with tiger tails and remains clear of overhead powerlines.

 Tiger Tail Distribution Mains Installation Service